foundry-rs/starknet-foundry/docs/src/starknet/script.md

 > ⚠️⚠️ By default, the nonce for each transaction is being taken from the pending block ⚠️⚠️
 >
 > Some RPC nodes can be configured with higher poll itervals, which means they may return "older" nonces
 > in pending blocks, or even not be able to obtain pending blocks at all.
-When running scripts you see
+When running a script you see an
-> error, you may need to manually set nonce and max_fee for transactions.
+> error, you may need to manually set both nonce and max_fee for transactions.
 >
 > Example:
 >